-Two former Khmer Rouge leaders are now on trial in Case 002.
+Two former Khmer Rouge leaders were tried in Case 002:

 - Nuon Chea, former Chairman of the Democratic Kampuchea National Assembly and Deputy Secretary of the Communist Party of Kampuchea; and

-It also considers the roles of the Accused in relation to regime policies relevant to all charges, which will provide a foundation for examining the remaining charges in future trials.
+Case 002/01 also considered the roles of the Accused in relation to regime policies relevant to all charges.

 The hearing of evidence in case 002/01 ended on 23 July 2013 and the closing statements concluded on 31 October 2013.
 The trial judgment was pronounced on 7 August 2014.

 Nuon Chea and Khieu Samphan were found guilty of crimes against humanity and sentenced to life imprisonment.